mtlynch/mtlynch.io/content/notes/3pl-questions/index.md

 ## Recordkeeping / auditing

 - How often do you do stocktakes?
+- Do I have access to your inventory tracking system?
+  - If not, how frequently do you share reports of inventory counts and changes?
 - How will you share records of inventory changes with me?
   - i.e., When did products arrive at your warehouse?
 When did they go out for customer orders?
 When did stocktakes happen?